rhertzog/distro-tracker/docs/admin/installation.rst

 Documentation
 -------------

 This project uses `Sphinx <http://www.sphinx-doc.org/en/master/index.html>`_ for documentation.
-If you want to improve the documentation or build the documentation locally, first be sure to have the python3-sphinx package installed.
+If you want to improve the documentation or build the documentation locally, first be sure to have the packages *python3-sphinx* and *python3-sphinx-rtd-theme* installed.
 Then go to the docs subdirectory ``cd docs`` and run ``make html`` to build the documentation.

 The output will be located in ``_build/html`` and you can preview the documentation in a web browser ``firefox _build/html/index.html``.